ajeygore/ajeygore.github.com/about.md

 </div>

-###### **Namaste!**
+###### Namaste!

 ```
 /ˈnʌməsteɪ/

-  a respectful greeting
+  a respectful greeting.
   said with hands joined together!
 ```

 I am from India.
-I studied at University of Allahabad and National centre for Software Technology, Bangalore.
+I studied commerce, arts and later software engineering.

-During last 25 years I have lived in Bangalore, London, Chicago, Pune, Gurgaon, Ghaziabad, Jakarta and now live in Singapore.
+I have lived in Bangalore, London, Chicago, Pune, Gurgaon, Ghaziabad, Jakarta and now I live in Singapore.

-Started my career as a graphics designer, later sold computers, ran a printing press, helped my elder brother in his cell phone and DTP business and finally settled writing  software for the rest of my career.
+Started my career as a graphics designer, sold computers, ran a printing press, helped my elder brother in his cell phone and DTP business and finally settled writing  software for the most of my life.

-I learned many things along the way and met some amazing people over the years,
+I learned many things along the way and met some amazing people over the years, I love to talk to people about technology, poeple, team and building organisations.

-So this page is about "how to deal with me" as a person. because I fundamentally believe that everyone else is right about me and dealing with me is constant expectation mismatch and a cage fight in a very interesting way.
+So this page is about "how to deal with me" as a person. because I fundamentally believe that everyone else is right about me and dealing with me is constant expectation mismatch and a cage fight in a very interesting way, where I might appear dogmatic and other person think that they are principled :-)

 #### What do I do?

 I'm a Software Engineer at the core.
-I love building teams and working with people.  **I work for people and people work with me**
+I love building teams and working with people.
+I work for people and people work with me

 I see myself as swiss knife in tactical situations and an empowerment advocate in strategic terms.
 I have played various roles in my life and recently at GoJek, now I work with Sequoia Capital as Technology Partner.